 - Purchase of land, regardless of value. - Purchase, construction, or demolition of buildings or other physical facilities, including utilities, or remodeling or renovation of existing buildings or other physical facilities to make physical changes necessitated by changes in the program.
-Changes in the program may also incorporate the need to meet standards required by applicable codes; to improve energy conservation; to save costs for facility staffing, operations, or maintenance; or to improve appearance. - Site improvements or development (landscaping, upgraded utilities, signage etc.) - Purchase or installation of the fixed and moveable equipment necessary for the operation of new, remodeled, or renovated buildings and other physical facilities and for the conduct of programs initially housed therein upon completion of the new construction, renovation or remodeling. - Purchase of services from architects, engineers and other consultants to prepare plans, program documents, life-cycle cost studies, energy analyses and other studies associated with any capital construction project and to supervise construction or execution of such capital construction projects. - Any item of instructional or scientific equipment if the cost exceeds \$50,000 and uses state funds. - Information technology if the cost exceeds \$500,000 and information technology services purchased from the Governor's Office of Information Technology (OIT) when those services present the most cost beneficial option.
+Changes in the program may also incorporate the need to meet standards required by applicable codes; to improve energy conservation; to save costs for facility staffing, operations, or maintenance; or to improve appearance. - Site improvements or development (landscaping, upgraded utilities, signage etc.) - Purchase or installation of the fixed and moveable equipment necessary for the operation of new, remodeled, or renovated buildings and other physical facilities and for the conduct of programs initially housed therein upon completion of the new construction, renovation or remodeling. - Purchase of services from architects, engineers and other consultants to prepare plans, program documents, life-cycle cost studies, energy analyses and other studies associated with any capital construction project and to supervise construction or execution of such capital construction projects. - Any item of instructional or scientific equipment if the cost exceeds \$50,000 and uses state funds. - Information technology if the cost exceeds \$500,000.
 (See section on information technology on the next page for a list of institutions that may request state funding for information technology projects that total less than \$500,000.) - Preliminary planning including initial review of proposed projects for a) conformity with long-range development plans; b) technical and economic feasibility of the project; c) preparation of outline plans and specifications; or d) preparation of preliminary cost estimates.